ganzerli/game_of_lies/README.md

-# Elements with different kinds (true , false) have a radar and behave different for they'r kind
+# Elements of different kinds (true , false) have a radar and behave differently for theyr kind.